-6° 49' 60S Long 155° 43' 60E Kangu is a coastal village located on the southern coast of Bougainville.
+6° 49' 60S Long 155° 43' 60E Kangu is located on the southern coast of Bougainville Island.
 To the north is Kangu Hill (Mount Buin) and further inland is Malabeta Hill (Malabita).
 The Buin-Kangu Hill Road connects to Buin roughly 12km to the north.
 Also known as Kangu Beach.

 The Jakohina mission was established at this location near the base of Kangu Hill (Mount Buin).
 Also a government station was established here.

 during early 1942.
 During the war, Japanese referred to the southern coast of Bougainville including (east to west) Kahili, Kahili Airfield (Buin Airfield), Tonolei Harbor and Kangu as "Buin".
 The beach and coast at Kangu area was heavily fortified with concrete bunkers, pillboxes, tunnels, coastal guns and anti-aircraft defenses.
 The beach was rigged with explosives and offshore were sea mines.
 Occupied by the Japanese until their official surrender during September 1945.

 September 26, 1943 - June 11, 1944